-5GMM cause #75 is only applicable when received from a cell belonging to an SNPN with a globally-unique SNPN identity.
+5GMM cause #75 is only applicable when received from a cell belonging to an SNPN with a globally-unique SNPN identity and the UE is operating in SNPN access operation mode.
 5GMM cause #75 received from a cell not belonging to an SNPN or a cell belonging to an SNPN with a non-globally-unique SNPN identity is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.6.1.7.